Best car insurance companies in Tennessee

 Average car insurance cost in Tennessee

 The average annual premium for minimum coverage in Tennessee is $371.
 The average annual premium for full coverage is $1,338 and $371 for minimum coverage.
-This is well below the national average of $1,674 for full coverage and $565 for minimum coverage.
+This is well below the national annual averages of $1,674 for full coverage and $565 for minimum coverage.
 This is likely due to the state’s lack of heavy traffic and reduced risk of claims, compared to more populated states with dense roadways.

 State minimum insurance requirements in Tennessee

 Tennessee law requires drivers to obtain at least a minimum amount of liability car insurance.